5/8/03 rev. 1/1/18

-My mother Ruth Elizabeth [Gray] Pearce, my brother Carl, Uncle Merle and Aunt Betty, and I met King’s Restaurant in Gibsonia along Rt.
+My mother Ruth Elizabeth [Gray] Pearce, my brother Carl, Uncle Merle, all of whom have since passed, and Aunt Betty, and I met King’s Restaurant in Gibsonia along Rt.
 8 north of Pittsburgh for Lunch on May 8, 2003.
 Afterwards, we drove east on Rt.
-910 to Campbell Road [see notes on that aspect of the tour pertaining to Ruth’s maternal grandparents].
-After visiting that homestead and the East Union Church and Cemetery, we turned our attention to three Gray family Allegheny County locations: First, the original William Gray (1816-1879) home and farm [which may have included land owned by my Great-great-great grandfather James Gray (b.1780?) who came to America from Scotland in 1790 with Rev. Abraham Boyd of Bull Creek Presbyterian Church]; second, the home my Grandfather Paul Barton Gray (1892-1977) built around 1917; and third, the Bull Creek Cemetery, where most of my Gray ancestors are buried.
+910 to Campbell Road [see notes on that aspect of the tour pertaining to Ruth’s maternal grandparents, the Campbells].
+After visiting that homestead and the East Union Church and Cemetery, we turned our attention to three Gray family Allegheny County locations: First, the original William Gray (1816-1879) home and farm; second, the home my Grandfather Paul Barton Gray (1892-1977) built around 1917; and third, the Bull Creek Cemetery, where most of my Gray ancestors are buried.
 This collection of remembrances allows me to recall, preserve, and reflect on the events and thoughts of that wonderful day.
 I hope you will continue to read and enjoy the tour as well.

 Just northwest of the main street and behind an early to mid-twentieth century, fallen down brick elementary school, at 56 Kaufman Road, sits the 150 acre former Gray homestead.
 Like other parts of Bairdford and West Deer Township, the site mixes the old and eyesore with the new and magnificent.
 The two-story corner school, successor to a one-room wooden structure that was located over the stream near the park, was abandoned after the asbestos cleanup laws were passed in the 70’s, the district claiming it was too poor to make it safe again.
 But, at least half of the Gray farm was sold off about the same time in 10 to 12 large lots, which now contains some very large and attractive homes.
 The great irony was that, when they were constructed, there was no ground water to be had due to the network of subsurface mining that had been done over the preceding years.
 Yet the new residents went ahead with their rather expensive investments in full faith that the township would eventually provide public water lines.
 But, for years, they relied on the water buffaloes that came to Kaufman Road weekly.

 Across the macadam is a sign announcing “The K – Farm.”
 We haven’t met the Kaufmans, but we assume they’re good folks.
-They’ve kept the old Gray house in good order, the elegant wooden structure that’s provided warmth and security for three or four generations [see “My Gray Family Genealogical Line (c.1780-present)”].
+They’ve kept the old Gray house in good order, the elegant wooden structure that’s provided warmth and security for four generations [see “My Gray Family Genealogical Line”].
 The large barn faced the house from a distance of about 50 yards, but it has been torn down to make room for a metal shop.
 I’m told that the latest owners work on antique car restoration in there.
 The barn over the years had stored potatoes, apples, corn, hay, and feed for work horses, cows, and chickens.
 The Grays ate well and never went hungry according to the clan elders.
 In fact, there was always enough to share with other members of the extended family, especially after my Grandfather Paul began his quest to raise 12 children.
-We’ll get to him in a minute, but first I’d like to relate some information about the old homestead sent to me May 29, 2003, by Ella Mae Grubbs, Uncle Will’s daughter-in-law who married Wilson Grubbs.
+We’ll get to him in a minute, but first I’d like to relate some information about the old homestead sent to me in June, 2005, by Ella Mae Grubbs, Uncle Will’s daughter who married Wilson Grubbs.

 The highlight of that reunion was the five gallons of ice cream packed in dry ice.
 I can remember how excited most everyone was.
 It meant Uncle [Russell] Stanley, Uncle Paul, and Aunt Janet were back home on the farm they grew up on.
 My father William [Uncle Will] Gray stayed on the farm.
 I can remember getting ready for the reunion, for Daddy to get all the farm work done in the summer and have time to have the area around the barn all mowed and cleaned.
 There was a long distance between the barn and house to mow – no riding lawn mower – a few flowers trimmed and all the chickens [put back] in the chicken house.